-Our construction training is divided in four parts.
-For best efficiency it is done not as a seperate training, but as a part of the construction of the first building.
+Our construction/mason training is divided in four parts.
+For efficiency it is done not as a separate training, but as a part of the construction of the first building.
 Our team comes at critical parts of the construction to teach and then the locals can implement what they have learned in practice on the real building.

 - Foundation: 3 days training + 1 day preparations

 In this training we teach both in theory and practice basics for earthquake resistant construction.

 - Beam casting: 2 days

 When the foundation is ready the next critical step is casting the lower beam and anchoring remaining rebar into the beam.
 In this training we teach